psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ### 6.1 Introduction

-The provisions detailed in Parts 1 and 2 of the Finanical API specification apply fully.
+The provisions detailed in Parts 1 and 2 of the Financial API specification apply fully.
 The benefit of the CIBA specification is that once tokens are issued they can be in the same manner as token issued via authorization code flows.

 ### 6.2 Client Provisions